 UPDATE: November 2020

 STOP!
-With the switch to distance learning for many teachers and students, I wrote another blog post with ideas for teaching multiplication virtually.
+I wrote another blog post with ideas for teaching multiplication virtually when we switched to distance learning.
 You can see it HERE!

 Teaching Multiplication with 3 Proven Strategies